 License

-Beaver Notes appears to have several advantages over Zen, particularly in activity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Beaver Notes and Zen have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, JSX.
 However, they differ in their additional technology choices: Beaver Notes uses Typescript, SCSS, Vue while Zen leverages Golang.